-Joseph sat on a small hill of reddish coloured dirt, recounting his story to us.
-Our partner in the Democratic Republic of the Congo had told us that Joseph Kakule Kayenga had a beautiful story to tell, and immediately we wanted to hear it.
+Joseph sits on a small hill of reddish-coloured dirt as he recounts his story.
+When our partner in the Democratic Republic of the Congo told us that Joseph Kakule Kayenga had a beautiful story to tell, we immediately wanted to hear it.

-He looks down and begins drawing a circle in the sand with his finger as he continues, “many nights my children would be left alone without food because I was too drunk to acknowledge their existence.”
-With a smile he looks up from his drawing, “It is a miracle that they have forgiven me and accept me still today.”
+Joseph looks down and begins drawing a circle in the sand with his finger as he continues, “Many nights my children would be left alone without food because I was too drunk to acknowledge their existence.”
+With a smile, he looks up from his drawing.
+“It is a miracle that they have forgiven me and accept me still today.”

-So far Joseph’s story replicates many others we have heard from men in the DRC.
-Turning to unhealthy addictions is a common coping mechanism for dealing with tragedy.
-His eldest daughter did not want this cycle of poverty to overtake her father or her family, so she introduced him to a pastor in one of Tearfund’s local churches.
-The church was offering free training in conservation agriculture and growing healthy tree seedlings.
+Joseph’s story mirrors many others we have heard from men in the DRC; turning to unhealthy addictions is a common coping mechanism for dealing with tragedy.
+Joseph’s eldest daughter did not want this cycle of poverty to overtake her father or her family, so she introduced him to a pastor in one of Tearfund’s local churches.
+At the time, the church was offering free training in conservation agriculture.

 “Even though I was still very depressed and drank often, moments of sobriety reminded me of the horrendous cycle I was pushing my children into.
-So I signed up for the training, not driven by hope or expectation of change, but duty for my family.”
-Joseph shifted his position and straightened up ever so slightly as he talked about fulfilling his duty.
+So I signed up for the training, not driven by hope or expectation of change, but by duty for my family.”
+Joseph shifted his position and sat taller as he talked about fulfilling his duty.

-Before leaving we asked Joseph what his goals are for the next phase of his life.
-With a smile he replied, “Well… first I’m going to marry this lady”, gesturing towards Kahambu Mutahindwa who is also smiling beside him.
-“We will have a proper brick house, and a better animal shed, people will come to buy crops, pigs, goats, and eggs.
+Before leaving, we ask Joseph what his goals are for the next phase of his life.
+With a smile he replies, “Well… first I’m going to marry this lady”, gesturing towards Kahambu Mutahindwa, who is also smiling beside him.
+“We will have a proper brick house and a better animal shed.
+People will come to buy crops, pigs, goats, and eggs.
 One day our kids may even study in Canada!”

 It is thanks to supporters like you that Joseph and Kahamubu have hope for the future.